griffithlab/rnaseq_tutorial_wiki/Installation.md

 First, make sure your [[environment|Environment]] is set up correctly.

 #1-i.
 Installation
-Tools needed for this analysis are: samtools, bam-readcount, bowtie, tophat, star, HISAT2, cufflinks, htseq-count, R, cummeRbund, fastqc, picard-tools, and samstat.
+Tools needed for this analysis are: samtools, bam-readcount, HISAT2, stringtie, gffcompare, htseq-count, flexbar, R, ballgown, fastqc and picard-tools.
 In the following installation example the installs are local and will work whether you have root (i.e. admin) access or not.
 However, if root is available some binaries can/will be copied to system-wide locations (e.g., /usr/bin/).

 Set up tool installation location: